 A tap termination drawing checklist is available for review.
 Please ensure that all items are addressed prior to submittal to expedite approval.

-Tap Terminations that are proposed as part of the redevelopment of a parcel may be submitted with your tap-in drawings and do not require a separate termination permit.
+Tap Terminations that are proposed as part of the redevelopment of a parcel may be submitted with your tap-in drawings and do not require a separate permit.

 Tap Termination Fees

-Currently, PWSA does not charge a termination fee.
+Tap terminations have an application fee of $250.
 A waterline shut permit fee may be applicable for any water tap terminations.
 The property owner is responsible for any fees related to excavation and removal of abandoned lines and taps through a private contractor.